 What is a Cleft Palate?

 Successful treatment of orofacial defects requires several years and multiple surgeries to provide a satisfactory outcome.
-Cleft palate repair requires a number of surgeries, the first of which should be performed when the child is between 6 months and 1 year old.
-The 1st surgery typically involves repairing the defect in the palate, which improves feeding and weight gain, and reduces hearing loss and ear infections.
-Palate repair also improves development of the upper jaw and facial bones.
+Cleft palate repair requires some surgeries, the first of which should be performed when the child is between 6 months and one year old.
+The 1st surgery typically involves repairing the defect in the palate, which improves feeding and weight gain and reduces hearing loss and ear infections.
+Palate repair also improves the development of the upper jaw and facial bones.